ASCHEET/surfs_up/README.md

 ![Fig - 4](https://github.com/ASCHEET/surfs_up/blob/main/Resources/july_info.png?raw=true)

 ## Summary
 * Based on the data for the months of June, July, February and December that was filtered, the climate in Hawaii is ideal for a small business of surfing equipment rental and ice cream sales.
-Based on the data the temperatures are between 69 -76 deg F.  These temperatures are very good for year round temperatures a small business that will sell ice cream and rent surfing equipment.
+Based on the data the temperatures are between 69 -76 deg F.  These year round temperatures seem ideal for a small business that intends to sell ice cream and rent surfing equipment.
-* The precipitation data was evaluated to determine when what months might have high rainfall and that could adversly affect the surfing equipment.
-Knowing that the maximum rainfall appears to be July.
+* The precipitation data was evaluated to determine when what months might have high rainfall and that could adversely affect the surfing equipment rental business.
+Knowing that the maximum rainfall appears to be July with 11.5 inches.
 It would be an expected trend to see a decrease or lull in equipment rentals if there are more rain days in July.
 * It would be interesting to see how the equipment rental and surfing equipment trend to each other.
 They may be a case to be made that when equipment sales are slow maybe the ice cream sales will increase.